Baldarello/localization-pro/backend/README.md

-# Localization Manager Pro - Backend
+# TnT - Backend

-This folder contains the Node.js backend for the Localization Manager Pro application.
+This folder contains the Node.js backend for the TnT application.
 It uses Express.js for the API server, Sequelize as the ORM with a self-contained SQLite database, and Passport.js for session-based authentication with Google OAuth.

 ## Setup